-The candidate's current position description is required.
+The candidate's current signed position description is required.
 If there have been significant changes to the position description these must be briefly described with a table summarizing FTE distribution among primary activities over time.
 When significant changes have occurred, earlier position descriptions should be included.
 If significant changes in the PD have not occurred then this should be stated.
 Statements about position description are to be either included on the position description page separator or on a separate page placed ahead of the current PD.
+All candidates must have a PD.